here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

 </html>
 ```

-Admire your slippy map!
+Admire your map!
 It should look like [this](https://stamen.github.io/here-xyz-demo/urban-air-leaflet/index-step1.html):

 ![XYZ Leaflet map](images/tutorial-2-leaflet.png)